pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 ### Secrets

-To pass sensitive secrets to the Kubernetes batch job run by the plugin, define a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
+To pass sensitive secrets to the Kubernetes batch job run by the plugin, define a [Kubernetes `Secret`](https://kubernetes.io/docs/concepts/configuration/secret/).

-The secret will need to be in the same namespace as the namespace used to run the preconfigured job.
+⚠️ The `Secret` resource must be in the same namespace as the Pulumi stage input when you configure the pipeline.

-Sensitive secrets such as the Pulumi Access Token, the cloud provider credentials, or even your VCS credentials (eg. GitHub, Bitbucket, GitLab), should be defined as key/value pairs in the Secret resource.
+Sensitive secrets such as the Pulumi Access Token, the cloud provider credentials, or even your VCS credentials (eg. GitHub, Bitbucket, GitLab), should be defined as key/value pairs in the `Secret` resource.

 If you are using the service backend, either the Pulumi-managed or the self-hosted one, you'll need to get a [Pulumi Access Token](https://app.pulumi.com/account/tokens) for the Pulumi account that you'll use in your pipeline.
-Save the value of the token with the key `PULUMI_ACCESS_TOKEN` in your Kubernetes Secret resource.
+Save the value of the token with the key `PULUMI_ACCESS_TOKEN` in your Kubernetes `Secret` resource.

 The `PULUMI_ACCESS_TOKEN` is optional if you don't use the Pulumi Service backend.
 Instead, you should make sure that Pulumi has the credentials to access whichever backend URL you do choose to use.

-Here's an **example** Secret resource applied in a Spinnaker installation.
+Here's an **example** `Secret` resource applied in a Spinnaker installation.

 > Tip: If your Spinnaker Kubernetes cluster was created using Pulumi, then instead of writing this YAML, you could
 > deploy the [Secret](https://www.pulumi.com/docs/reference/pkg/kubernetes/core/v1/secret/) resource using Pulumi too.